-PEDAGOGY: HISTORY AND POLITICAL SCIENCE
+PEDAGOGY: HISTORY

-Total Hours: 30 hours Total Marks: 50 Total Credits: 2
+Total Credits: 2 Total Hours: 30 hours

+Total Marks: 50

-By the end of the two year course the student teacher should be able to:
+Objectives: By the end of the two year course the student teacher should be able to:

 - 1. Understand the nature of History & Political Science as a school subject - 2.
 Articulate a conception of History and Political Scienc - 3.
 Correlate History & Political Science with other subjects - 4.
 Understand the language of History & reconstruction of past 27 - 5.
 Apply their knowledge of techniques to reconstruct the past - 6.
 Understand the concept of differentiated teaching for History prepare differentiated lesson plan in History & Political Science - 7.
 Understanding the potential of History for development of skills - 8.
 Analyze the history & political science textbook prepare appropriate work schemes and lesson plans in history and Political science. - 9.
-Critically analyze the History & Political science textbook. - 10.
-Understand the significance of learning resources to teach the subject apply the knowledge to select and improvise learning resources. - 11.
-Demonstrate ability to raise learners' in Module I History & Political Science as a Social Science discipline
+Critically analyze the History & Political science textbook. - 10.Understand the significance of learning resources to teach the subject apply the knowledge to select and improvise learning resources. - 11.Demonstrate ability to raise learners' in Module I History & Political Science as a Social Science discipline

-Unit I - Understanding the Nature of History and Political Science:
+Unit I - Understanding History Nature of History,

-Historical thinking concepts(big six historical thinking conceptsPeter Sexias & Morton), Objectives of teaching History & Political Science at secondary level (General and Instructional).
+Historical thinking concepts(big six historical thinking conceptsPeter Sexias & Morton),

+Objectives of teaching History & Political Science at secondary level.

-Correlation of History & Political ScienceArt: Internal and external.(literature, Science, Mathematics, Geography, Economics, Craft)
+Correlation of History & Political Science: Internal and external.(literature, Science, Mathematics, Geography, Economics, Craft)